lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 The final solution is based on the same intuition but in a more precise and more accurate way.
 Instead of depending on estimates of a reference tree which lead to artificial over-estimation, statistics such that we can use them with any f-tree should be calculated, regardless of the input f-tree.
 Recall that our _cost_ function should be able to accept an arbitrary f-tree and return the estimation size as accurate as possible.

-As a result, the following properties are used during estimation:
+As a result, the following properties (statistics) are used during estimation:

 1. average number of unique values of attribute X under any attribute Y (single value of Y), again denoted as _XuY_, where Y is an ancestor of X.
 2. average unique number of values among all union nodes for each attribute, again denoted as _uniq(X)_ where X is an attribute.